la2050/archive/_projects/2015/los-angeles-human-library.md

 project_areas:
   - City of Los Angeles
 maker_answers:
   How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '0' How did you hear about this challenge?: friend/colleague Organization(s) name(s): Silverlake Independent Jewish Community Center Organization(s) mailing address(es): "1110 Bates Avenue\r\nLos Angeles, CA 90029" Organization(s) website(s): www.sijcc.net
+Mobilize for systems change: '0' How do you plan to use these resources to make change?
+Advocate with policymakers and leaders: '0' Organization(s) name(s): Silverlake Independent Jewish Community Center Organization(s) mailing address(es): "1110 Bates Avenue\r\nLos Angeles, CA 90029" Organization(s) website(s): www.sijcc.net